Our bottom line

 The site’s big pitch is aimed at those who want to look beyond the UK to trade European and US stocks, exchange-traded funds, bonds, and other financial instruments.
 There is certainly appeal and wisdom here.
 The UK economy accounts for less than 5% of the global economy, so good diversification calls for investing elsewhere.
 Even so, this could have less appeal to Britons who do not consider themselves ‘Citizens Of Everywhere’, as the site labels its customers.

-Fineco lets you trade thousands of international stocks across 26 global markets, as well as bonds and exchange-traded funds (ETFs), and more complex instruments such as contacts for difference (CFDs), commodities, currencies, futures, and options.
+Fineco lets you trade thousands of international stocks, as well as bonds and exchange-traded funds (ETFs), and more complex instruments such as contracts for difference (CFDs), commodities, currencies, futures, and options.
+(Some of these more complex investments may, of course, not be appropriate for all investors).

 You pay a flat trading fee regardless of order size and can trade multiple products in local currencies from a single multi-currency account, with only one password and PIN to remember.
-The site currently offers new customers 50 commission-free trades in the first two months, which should be more than enough for most people!
+The site currently offers new customers 100 commission-free trades in the first three months.

 Features include at-a-glance stock screening, which allows you to set filters to explore different markets.